 Attendance - students are expected to attend each class according to the schedule.
 Should the student miss three or more classes, he/she will not receive credits for the course no matter what his/her overall results are on the test(s).
 The student must be on time for class or he/she will be marked as absent.
 2. Active participation, completed homework assignments - students are required to come prepared and do their best with respect to active participation in seminar sessions.
-Students are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
-Should you fail to bring your own copy or a completed home assignment for a particular seminar, you will be marked as absent.
+Students are expected to bring their own copies of the required materials and complete the assignment for a particular seminar, you will be marked as absent.
 3. Final assessment - students will take 2 tests, in WEEK 7 and WEEK 12 or 13.
 Final grade will be calculated as a total sum of grades from the two tests.
 The final grade for the course will be based on the following grading scale.
 A 93-100%B 86-92%C 78-85%D 72-77%E 65-71%FX 64 and less.
 Should you have any questions on the forms of assessment, address them to your lecturer at the beginning of the semester.